jharwell/jharwell.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate at the University of Minnesota, and member of the Artificial Intelligence, Robotics, and Vision Laboratory at the University of Minnesota, under the direction of Dr. Maria Gini, my advisor.
+I am a recent PhD graduate at the University of Minnesota, and member of the Artificial Intelligence, Robotics, and Vision Laboratory at the University of Minnesota, under the direction of Dr. Maria Gini, my advisor.
 My research interests lie broadly in the investigation of emergent behavior in large